 Proceed in the same way with the resonator head.
 When checking the pitch, the snare should not be touching.
-To do this, completely detension the snare and put a stick between the edge of the hoop and the snare (the stick should not touch the drum head).
+To do this, completely release the snare wires and put a drum stick between the edge of the hoop and the snare wires (the stick should not touch the drum head).